 If you need to renew your visa because it is expiring you will want to make your visa appointment right away.
 Visa appointments will be limited because of consulate closures in many countries.
 You should contact your local consulate for more details about when they plan to reopen and when visa appointments will become available.
 In some cases a student can request an expedited visa appointment if there is not one available before the next required term.

-You can find details about USFs plan for Fall 2020, including mode of instruction, in the USF COVID-19 information page.
-USF plans to have primarily online classes for the Fall.
-International students who cannot return to campus will have options to continue their classes online from outside of the US.
+You can find details about USF's spring 2021 plan, including mode of instruction, in the USF COVID-19 information page.
+USF plans to have primarily remote classes for the spring.
+Continuing international students who cannot return to campus will have options to continue their classes online from outside of the US.

 Dropping below full-time enrollment without prior authorization is a violation of your immigration status.
 If you are concerned about your grades please speak with your professor and discuss your options.
 You can also make an appointment with your ISSS advisor to discuss the qualifications for a Reduced Course Load (RCL) authorization.